An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

 \subsection{Clinical and Translational Implications for Emergency and Critical Care}

-Our findings suggest that traditional ensemble tree-based methods demonstrate comparatively robust performance under class imbalance, which may support more reliable detection of rare but clinically important outcomes.
-In the disposition prediction task, for example, improved recognition of patients at risk of in-hospital death or requiring urgent transfer could help reduce missed escalations.
-Similarly, in diagnosis prediction, where many categories are sparsely represented, robustness under imbalance may reduce the likelihood of overlooking uncommon yet serious conditions.
-In the eICU setting, the relatively stable performance of ensembles on mortality and severity tasks suggests potential utility in identifying patients who might benefit from intensified monitoring or prioritized allocation of resources.
-These potential implications remain speculative, as our analyses are retrospective and would need prospective validation in live clinical environments.
+Our results could have potential implications for clinical practice.
+Ensemble methods specifically XGBoost across both datasets demonstrated comparatively robust performance under class imbalance, which may translate to more reliable identification of rare but clinically important outcomes.
+In the disposition prediction task, for example, maintaining performance at higher imbalance levels could in principle support more consistent recognition of patients at risk of in-hospital death or requiring urgent transfer.
+In diagnosis prediction, where many categories are sparsely represented, robustness under imbalance may reduce the likelihood of systematically overlooking uncommon conditions.
+In the eICU setting, the relatively stable performance of ensembles on disease severity task could in principle support earlier identification of patients who might benefit from intensified monitoring or prioritized resource allocation.

-Beyond acute deterioration, predictive accuracy may also carry operational implications.
-Fewer false discharges could, in principle, lower the risk of avoidable readmissions, while more consistent identification of low-risk patients may help optimize admissions and resource allocation.
-The cross-institutional consistency observed in our experiments indicates that such patterns might be reproducible across different hospitals, but further work is required to establish generalizability in diverse clinical settings.
+These potential benefits require prospective validation in live clinical environments before any operational conclusions can be drawn.
+Our analyses are entirely retrospective, and the translation from improved Macro F1 scores on historical data to tangible clinical benefit is not straightforward.